melanchthon19/open-decimas/README.md

 lo tendrá tarde o temprano --> lo-ten-drá-tar-deo-tem-pra-no [8]\
 muy revueltita después --> mui-re-buel-ti-ta-des-pués [8]

-When counting syllables, it applies sinalefa, the poetic license to merge two vowels from contigous words into one syllable.
+When counting syllables, it applies sinalefa, the poetic license to merge two vowels from contiguous words into one syllable.
 For example, `pre-sen-to-a-mi-er-ma-no` would be `pre-sen-toa-mier-ma-no`.

 ## Payador